We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - medications or drugs

 Many at-home allergy tests work by obtaining a blood sample using a finger prick.
-However, this method may not a reliable way to determine whether or not a person has allergies.
+However, this method may not be a reliable way to determine whether or not a person has allergies.

 Below is a list of at-home allergy tests that people can buy online.